Linda-Masia/DM-Group-3/README.md

 ---

-**Note**: Always secure your MongoDB credentials.
-Never commit connection strings with passwords to public repositories.
+**Note from Group 3**: Always secure your MongoDB credentials.
+Never commit your connection strings with passwords visible to public repositories.
 Use environment variables or secret management tools in production.